More to The Shack Than Shaky Theology

-The Shack, directed by Stuart Hazeldine, opens in theaters March 3, 2017.
+The Shack, directed by Stuart Hazeldine, opened in theaters March 3, 2017; available for home viewing May 30, 2017.
 It runs 132 minutes and stars Sam Worthington, Octavia Spencer, Aviv Alush, Tim McGraw, Radha Mitchell, Alice Braga, Graham Greene and Sumire Matsubara.
 Watch the trailer for The Shack here.

 Carrie Dedrick is Crosswalk.com's Editor for Family Content.